lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

   * Work closely with teachers and leaders to keep accurate attendance records.

-  * Using LCR, work with elders quorum and Relief Society secretaries to keep attendance records for adults serving in Primary
+  * Using LCR, work with elders quorum and Relief Society secretaries to keep attendance records for adults serving in Primary.

   * Make sure the Primary presidency is aware of: